HaninAbdellatif/Gaits-LSTM/README.md

 - **Angle Data**: Includes joint angles (e.g., knee, ankle, hip flexion) and stride parameters (stride length, width) for each step.
 - **Landmark Data**: Contains the body landmark coordinates (e.g., the positions of body joints in 3D space) for each step.
-- **Folders**: The data is organized into `Normal` and `Abnormal` folders, with each folder containing gait sequences stored in subfolders.
-Each subfolder corresponds to a unique gait sequence, and within each subfolder, files are named in the format `videoorder_gaitorder_steporder_angles.npy` for angle data and `videoorder_gaitorder_steporder_landmarks.npy` for landmark data.
+- **Folders**: The data is organized into `Training` and `Testing` which both includes `Normal` and `Abnormal` folders, with each folder containing gait sequences stored in subfolders.
+Each subfolder corresponds to a unique gait sequence, and within each subfolder, files are named in the format `videonumber_angles.npy` for angle data and `videonumber_landmarks.npy` for landmark data.

 ## Key Features